Ordinal Numbers

 What are Ordinal Numbers?

-We use ordinal numbers to show someone or something’s place on a list or an order.
+Ordinal numbers show someone or something’s place on a list or in an order.

 How to Write Ordinal Numbers: 1-3

-When we write ordinal numbers, one, two, and three have different forms.
+The ordinal numbers for one, two, and three have unique forms.

 Ordinal numbers Written | Ordinal numbers (numerals) | cardinal numbers |